-- Introductory Projects and Master Project are one topical unit and correspond to a one year's work in the lab or on a theory project. - Note: to start Introductory Project 1 all exams have to be done.
+- To prepare: Research Internships can replace a specialized course in the Primary Area of Specialization. (= getting CP for the internship) - Master Project usually corresponds to the Primary Area of Specialization but not necessarily! - Introductory Projects and Master Project are one topical unit and correspond to a one year's work in the lab or on a theory project. - Note: to start Introductory Project 1all exams have to be done.